Get results and fix problems

 Apply a quick-fix

-You can streamline the process by applying quick-fixes from your inspection profile to the selected scope without examining and applying each separate fix individually.
+You can streamline the process of fixing problems in your code by running Code Cleanup.
+This allows you to batch-apply quick-fixes to the selected scope without examining each problem individually.

 From the main menu, select.